Lee Baca: Early release of county jail inmates

-Controversies
+Notable incidents

 Special reserves program

 In 1999, Baca established a special reserves program.
 According to The Los Angeles Times, the program was designed to cater to celebrities, executives, star athletes, and other "notable persons".
 Some members of the Sheriff's Department said they were worried that the program would be abused, particularly by those seeking a backdoor way of securing a concealed weapons permit in Los Angeles County.

 Within a month of Baca swearing in his first new celebrity reserve deputies, one of his recruits, Scott Zacky, had been suspended and relieved of duty for brandishing a firearm in a confrontation outside his Bel-Air home.
 The program would eventually be suspended.
 Less than six months later, another member of the special reserves program was indicted by a federal grand jury on charges of international money laundering.
 No well-known celebrities joined the program, and fewer than 20 little-known wealthy individuals actually participated.
 The program was suspended in November 2006.

 Mel Gibson

 On July 28, 2006, actor Mel Gibson was arrested for driving under the influence (DUI) while speeding in his vehicle with an open container of alcohol."
 According to the arrest report, Gibson exploded into an angry tirade when the arresting officer would not allow him to drive home.
-According to arresting officer notes subsequently obtained by the media website TMZ, Gibson said to the arresting officer, "Fucking Jews... the Jews are responsible for all the wars in the world.
+According to arresting officer notes subsequently obtained by the media website TMZ, Gibson said to the arresting officer "Fucking Jews... the Jews are responsible for all the wars in the world.
 Are you a Jew?"
 Gibson subsequently admitted in a televised interview with Diane Sawyer that the statements attributed to him were authentic.

 The Los Angeles Sheriff Department initially told the press that Gibson was arrested without incident or special treatment.
-However, the department withheld video and audio recordings of the arrest, asserting they were exempt from California's open government laws, and the arresting officer, himself a Jew, would later allege that his superiors ordered him to excise the pages of his incident report that detailed his rant, and that his co-workers and superiors retaliated against him through ostracism and denial of promotion.
+However, the department withheld video and audio recordings of the arrest, asserting they were exempt from California's open government laws, and the arresting officer, himself a Jew, later alleged that his superiors ordered him to excise the pages of his incident report that detailed his rant, and that his co-workers and superiors retaliated against him through ostracism and denial of promotion.
 Prior to his arrest, Gibson had filmed a PSA for Baca's relief committee dressed in a sheriff's uniform.
 Upon questioning by The Los Angeles Times about charges of celebrity favoritism, Baca denied that his department tried to cover up Gibson's behavior.
 At the time, The Times reported that a civilian oversight committee had decided to investigate whether Gibson had received favorable treatment because of his celebrity status or his longtime friendship with Baca.